 The real difference begins now…

-When you open a hot water faucet, cold water enters the system from the cold water supply, goes through the heating zones, and enters the hot water tank.
-This forces hot water out of the top of the hot water heater, into your hot water piping and out the hot water tap.
+When you open a hot water faucet, cold water enters the system from the cold water supply (well or municipal water system), goes through the heating zones, and enters the hot water tank.
+This forces hot water out of the top of the water heater, into your hot water piping and out the hot water tap.

 Advantages of Using the Polaris in an Open-Direct-System: